2,3-Diphosphoglycerate: A compound in red blood cells that affects oxygen binding to and release from hemoglobin.

 Ablation: Destruction of part or all of an organ or structure.

-Acanthosis nigricans: Increased thickness and hyperpigmentation of the outer cell layers of the skin; typically observed at areas of flexure.
+Acanthosis nigricans: Dark patches of skin with a thick, velvety texture; increased thickness and hyperpigmentation of the outer cell layers of the skin; typically observed at areas of flexure.
+Most commonly found in those who are overweight, have darker skin, and/or have diabetes or prediabetic conditions.

 Acaricide: A chemical that kills mites and ticks.